Banner Alt Text

 Tromsø receives zero hours of daylight from the end of November to mid-January.
 Average temperatures in January, the coldest month of the year, range from 21°F to 29°F (-6°C to -1°C).

 Snow can vary year to year, but Tromsø tends to have an average of 16.2 inches of snow in January.
-This is about double the amount of snow that Reykjavík receives in January.
+This is about twice the amount of snow that Reykjavík receives in January.
 So if you’re looking for a white Christmas, you’re more likely to see that in Tromsø.

 Here are a few of the best things to do on a winter trip to Tromsø, Norway: